r-lib/cpp11/README.md

 ## Internals

 See [vignette("internals")](https://cpp11.r-lib.org/articles/internals.html) for details on the cpp11 implementation or if you would like to contribute to cpp11.

+## Code of Conduct

+Please note that the cpp11 project is released with a [Contributor Code of Conduct](https://cpp11.r-lib.org/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.

 ## Thanks